How to choose your first telescope

 There are two ways of using reflectors.
 Smaller models up to 12 inches or so can be used on tripod-style mounts similar to those used for refractors.

-This can be turned freely around, while the telescope can pivot up and down and thus be pointed anywhere in the sky.
+This can be turned freely around, while the telescope can pivot up and down and be pointed anywhere in the sky.

-Telescopes mounted in this way are known as Dobsonians and, compared penny for penny, offer the most cost-effective and rewarding views of the deep sky.
+Telescopes mounted in this way are known as Dobsonians and, penny for penny, offer the most cost-effective and rewarding views of the deep sky.

 The Explore Scientific 16-inch Dobsonian GENERATION II.
 Note the rotating based and half-circle pivots that allow the telescope to be pointed up or down.

-In fact the views offered by a relatively modest reflector can compare favourably with those offered by expensive refractors.
+The views offered by a relatively modest reflector can compare favourably with those offered by expensive refractors.

 The largest Dobsonian models, although collapsible into manageable components, may even require the use of a stepladder when viewing objects high overhead!